robOcity/robocity.github.com/content/posts/song_play_no_sql.md

 ## Functions

- I am applying the don't repeating yourself (DRY) principle here and keep all the fiddly code in one place.
+ I am applying the don't repeat yourself (DRY) principle here and keep all the fiddly code in one place.

 ```python